architect/arc.codes.next/src/docs/en/guides/tutorials/working-locally-and-offline.md

   })
 })

-/**
+// Finally close the db client so we cleanly exit the test

- * finally close the db client so we cleanly exit the test */ test('arc.sandbox.db.close', t=>{
+test('arc.sandbox.db.close', t=>{
   t.plan(1)
-  // finally we'll use that client reference from above to close the sandbox client.close() t.ok(true, 'closed')
+  // Finally we'll use that client reference from above to close the sandbox client.close() t.ok(true, 'closed')
 })